Renater/SIPMediaDeploy/ansible/roles/status-checker/README.md

 ## Variables

-The variables defined in `defaults/main.yml` can be overwritten by real values :
+The variables defined in `defaults/main.yml` can be overwritten by real values:
 * `webserver_user`: the user used to set up the webserver.
 * `webserver_directory`: the working directory for the webserver.
 * `service_name`: the service on which the status check is to be performed.